Hindu–German Conspiracy Trial

+Had the nationalists been deported to India, they would have faced much harsher sentences, including execution.
+The Lahore Conspiracy Case trial in British India, which sparked the trials in the United States, resulted in the convictions of 291 Indian nationalists, of which 42 were executed and 114 received life terms.
+In contrast, the Indian nationalists convicted in the San Francisco trial received prison terms ranged from 30 days to 22 months.

+Ultimately, strong public sympathy in favor of the Indians resulted in the US Department of Justice choosing not to deport them.

 Background

-From 1915 to 1917, the British government repeatedly requested that the United States government suppress the activities of Ghadar Party in the USA.
-However, these requests were turned down, as nothing in U.S. law prevented the Indians from seeking to overthrow the British government.
+From 1915 to 1917, the British government repeatedly requested that the United States government suppress the activities of Ghadar Party in the US.
+However, these requests were turned down, as nothing in US law prevented the Indians from seeking to overthrow the British government.
 The British ambassador, Cecil Spring Rice, was reluctant to press the matter diplomatically, fearing the political fallout at a time when Britain was working to end US neutrality and bring it into the war on the side of the Allies.
-Shortly before the outbreak of World War I, the Ghadar intellectual, Lala Hardayal, was arrested for anarchist activities and left the U.S. before he could be deported.
+Shortly before the outbreak of World War I, the Ghadar intellectual, Lala Hardayal, was arrested for anarchist activities and left the US before he could be deported.
 With other Indian Nationalists in Europe, he enlisted the aid of Germany, who believed supporting a revolt in India would weaken the United Kingdom.
-In 1915, Germany offered the Indian Nationalists financial aid for transporting arms and Indians back to India via the United States.
+In 1915, Germany offered the Indian nationalists financial aid for transporting arms and Indians back to India via the United States.

 The British government claimed that the United States was violating its neutrality with Britain by allowing Germany to conspire with the Indians on American soil.
-The first of several arrests of the Indian Nationalists were made in the Spring of 1917 with one hundred and five people of various nationalities being arrested.
+The first of several arrests of the Indian nationalists were made in the spring of 1917 with one hundred and five people of various nationalities being arrested.
 Eventually, thirty-five were tried for conspiracy, including nine Germans, nine Americans, and seventeen Indians.

-During the war, nativists in the United States were expressing hostility toward certain minority groups, especially radicals and recent immigrants viewing anything un-American with suspicion.
-By 1917, Germans were the object of much of the American nativistic fervor.
-Fear of German subversion and conspiracies ran rampant throughout the U.S. after the Black Tom explosion and the Kingsland Explosion, both suspected to have been caused by German agents.
+During the war, nativists in the United States were expressing hostility toward certain minority groups (especially radicals and recent immigrants), viewing anything un-American with suspicion.
+By 1917, Germans were the object of much American nativist fervor.
+Fear of German subversion and conspiracies ran rampant throughout the US after the Black Tom explosion and the Kingsland explosion, both suspected to have been caused by German agents.
 Thus by being linked to Germany in a conspiracy, the Indian Nationalists should have been the recipients of the same hostility.
 Although calls for their deportation were made by government officials after the Hindu-German conspiracy trial, none of the Indian Nationalists were deported.